nataze/AutoComplete/README.md

   Use `value` + `onInputChange` for controlled forms, or let it manage its own state.

 - **Custom Rendering**
   - `renderOption(opt, isActive)` to override how each dropdown item renders.
-  - `loadingComponent` / `noResultsComponent` to swap default messages.

 - **Icon & Image Support**
   Show an emoji/SVG or image on the left or right of each item and the input, with ellipsis & tooltip.